-On January 1, 2020, an estimated \$19.1 million in annual net sales were added to the KRIF Royalty Pool.
-Five new restaurants that opened during the period from October 3, 2018 through October 2, 2019, with estimated gross sales of \$34 million annually, were added to the Royalty Pool.
-Four permanently closed Keg restaurants with annual sales of \$14.9 million were removed from the Royalty Pool.
-The number of total restaurants in the Royalty Pool increased to 106.
-The pre-tax yield of the Fund units was determined to be 9.72% calculated using a weighted average unit price of \$16.42.
+On January 1, 2021, an estimated \$7.3 million in annual net sales were added to the KRIF Royalty Pool.
+Two new restaurants that opened during the period from October 3, 2019 through October 2, 2020, with estimated gross sales of \$12.2 million annually, were added to the Royalty Pool.
+Two permanently closed Keg restaurants with annual sales of \$4.9 million were removed from the Royalty Pool.
+The number of total restaurants in the Royalty Pool remained at 106.
+The pre-tax yield of the Fund units was determined to be 12.88% calculated using a weighted average unit price of \$8.27.

-On January 1, 2020, KRL received 80% of this entitlement, representing the equivalent of 354,412 KRIF units, being 2.20% of the KRIF units on a fully diluted basis.
+As a result of the contribution of the additional net sales to the Royalty Pool, and assuming 100% of the estimated Additional Entitlement is received, KRL's Additional Entitlement will be equivalent to 252,471 Fund units, being 1.53% of the Fund units on a fully diluted basis.
+On January 1, 2021, KRL received 80% of this entitlement, representing the equivalent of 201,977 KRIF units, being 1.23% of the KRIF units on a fully diluted basis.
 KRL also received a proportionate increase in monthly distributions from the Keg Partnership.
-Therefore on January 1, 2020, KRL had the right to exchange its units in the capital of the Partnership for 4,762,336 Fund units, representing 29.55% of the Fund units on a fully diluted basis.
-On December 25, 2020, but effective January 1, 2020, KRL recognized the remaining balance of the 2020 Additional Entitlement.
-This resulted in KRL recognizing a notional Additional Entitlement equivalent of 88,603 notional Exchangeable units, thereby increasing its effective ownership to 4,850,939 KRIF units, representing 29.94% of the KRIF units on a fully diluted basis.
-No cash distributions will be paid to KRL on these 88,603 notional Exchangeable units, as they shall be considered unentitled, until such time as the final sales determination is made, and the actual Exchangeable units are issued to KRL on December 25, 2022.
+Including the initial portion of the Additional Entitlement described above, KRL will effectively own the equivalent of 5,052,916 Fund units, representing 30.8% of the fund units on a fully diluted basis.
+On December 25, 2021, but effective January 1, 2021, KRL recognized the remaining balance of the 2021 Additional Entitlement.
+The normalized sales of the two new restaurants added to the Royalty Pool on January 1, 2021, were estimated to be \$12.2 million, the same amount as originally estimated.
+This resulted in KRL recognizing a notional Additional Entitlement equivalent to 50,494 Fund units, thereby increasing its effective ownership to 5,013,410 Fund units, representing 31.01% of the Fund units on a fully diluted basis.